-If you’re a medical practice running Google Ads, it’s tough to know how well your campaign is working.
+Knowing how well your campaign is working is tough if you’re a medical practice running Google Ads.
 Standard benchmarks for ad performance might not work because they don’t apply to healthcare.

 Our team at RUNNER has been able to aggregate data from a number of campaigns and identify some reliable benchmarks specific to medical practices.
 We use these benchmarks to guide our own campaigns — and because they work for us, we want to share them with other healthcare professionals.